-In the 1980s, Alex Madonna decided to design a goblet to better match the rose carpet that had been designed by a former Disney artist.
+About a decade later, Alex Madonna decided to design a goblet to better match the rose carpet that had been designed by a former Disney artist.
 He designed a glass that was thicker and more smooth than the original glasses.
 The newer rose pattern is known as “Madonna Rose” and the glasses are manufactured by family-owned Mosser Glass in Ohio.

 The goblets really are magical.
 Drinking out of one will transport you to a psychedelic fantasy world where the wine tastes even better sipped from a rose-colored (or lime green-colored) glass.
 If you need a really good cup of coffee…or a bright pink water goblet, stop by on your next trip on 101 and you’ll see what I mean!

 ♥ If you love vintage treasures as much as I do, be sure to read about other vintage gems here on Different Drum! ♥